surfergrl/sgs-gift-guide/testing.md

 #### Final Deployment

-Some of the CSS does not work as expected in the final deployment to surfergrl.co.uk, e.g. elements are hanging off the fieldset's edge.
+Some of the CSS does not work as expected in the final deployment to surfergrl.co.uk.
 I would like the guide to spread out horizontally more on the page.
 This will be addressed with further development and testing.

-Please see Future Deployment in the main [README file](README.md) for more information.
+Please see Deployment in the main [README file](README.md) for more information.

 ---